 Modified Eton suits were introduced as stylish dress for boys from affluent families.
 Such mothers often looked to England for styles in men and boys' clothing.
 Thus calling the suit an Eton suit would help to generate appeal.
 There was no much similarity with the actual Eton suits worn at British schools.
 The American Eton suits did have short jackets and were commonly worn with Eton collars.
 Presumably this is why they became known as Eton suits in America.
 We are not sure what they were called in other countries.
 Peter Pan collars also became popular.

 I am not sure just how to label this style.
 It has always been referred to as the Eton suit in America.
 And it has primarily been worn by American boys, hence the term American Eton suit.
-It should be noted, however, that some American boys in the late 19th and early 20th Centuries wore the classic Eton suit--primarily boys from wealthy families.
+It should be noted, however, that some American boys in the late-19th and early-20th Centuries wore the classic Eton suit--primarily boys from wealthy families.
 The suits under consideration on this page, however, are quite different than a true Eton suit.
 Presumably they came to be called Eton suits because they were primarily worn with Eton-style collars and had short jackets.
 The general appearance, however, is quite different from a true Eton suit and worn by different age boys.
+We have referred to these suits as American Eron suits, for what of a better term, because they were so common worn in America and called Eton suits in store catalogs and trade piblications.
+They were, however, worn by boys in other countries as well.

 The Eton suit featured a lapel-less suit coat, with the white collar of their shirt predominantly displayed.
 No tie was worn with the oxford shirt, and rounded